Sleeping with neck-down central nerve pain is difficult. But I do it—most nights.

 I had to make some drastic changes to turn this around.
 Several things helped me with this.
 Please remember this is my story.
 Each person is different in their needs.
 My doctor recommended I start using a sleep schedule.
 I decided on a bedtime—the easy part, and a wake-up time—the hard part.
 No matter how much I slept at night, I got up the same timer each morning.
 As I developed a regular pattern, my body starting cooperating.

-Here I am hiking with my friend Richard who keeps going despite Parkinson disease.
 This step is the one I resisted the most, but it is probably the most important one.
 My doctor recommended I exercise each day.

 “What does that have to do with sleep?”
 I protested!

 I soon discovered that if I worked up a sweat during the day, I would be able to sleep through central nerve pain at night.
 Almost like magic!
 I still use this important tip 10 years later.
-I have a very difficult time sleep through my pain if I haven’t exercised during the day.
+I have a very difficult time sleeping through my pain if I haven’t exercised during the day.
 Our bodies are made to move.